A statistical physics framework for optimal learning: Results

 so that node $k$ is active if $r^{(k)}_\mu=1$.
-At testing time, the full network is used as
+At testing time, the full network is used as (see Fig.~\ref{fig:drop_comparison}f)

 The rescaling factor $p_f$ ensures that the reduced activity during training is taken into account when testing.
 We consider the squared loss $\ell=(y-f_{\bm w}(\bm x))^2/2$ and no weight-decay regularization.
-The ODEs governing the order parameters $M_{km}$ and $Q_{jk}$, as well as the resulting generalization error, are provided in Appendix~\ref{app:dropout}.
-These equations arise from averaging over the binary activation variables $r_{\mu}^{(k)}$, so that the dropout schedule is determined by the time‐dependent activation probability $p(\alpha)$.
+The ODEs governing the order parameters $M_{km}=\ww_k\cdot \ww_{*,m}/N$ and $Q_{jk}=\ww_k \cdot\ww_j/N$, as well as the resulting generalization error, are given in the Supplementary Material.

-For simplicity, we focus our analysis on the case $M=1$ and $K=2$, although our considerations hold more generally.
-During training, assuming $T_{11}=1$, each student weight vector can be decomposed as ${\bm w}_i=M_{i1}{\bm w}_{*,1}+\tilde{{\bm w}}_i$, where $\tilde{\bm w}_i\perp\bm w_{*,1}$ denotes the uninformative component acquired due to noise in the inputs and labels.
+For simplicity, we focus on the case $M=1$ and $K=2$, although our considerations hold more generally.
+During training, assuming $T_{11}=1$, each student weight vector can be decomposed as ${\bm w}_i=M_{i1}{\bm w}_{*,1}+\tilde{{\bm w}}_i$, where $\tilde{\bm w}_i\perp\bm w_{*,1}$ denotes the uninformative component acquired due to input and label noise.
 Generalization requires balancing two competing goals: improving the alignment of each hidden unit with the teacher, measured by $M_{i1}$, and reducing correlations between their uninformative components, $\tilde{\bm w}_1$ and $\tilde{\bm w}_2$, so that noise effects cancel rather than compound.
 We quantify these detrimental correlations by the observable $\tilde\Delta=(Q_{12} - M_{11} M_{21}) / \sqrt{Q_{11} Q_{22}}$.
-Figure \ref{fig:drop_comparison}b compares a constant‐dropout strategy ($p=p_f=0.68$, orange) with no dropout ($p=p_f=1$, blue) and shows that dropout sharply reduces $\tilde\Delta$ during training.
+Figure \ref{fig:drop_comparison}b compares a constant dropout strategy ($p=p_f=0.68$, orange) with no dropout ($p=p_f=1$, blue) and shows that dropout sharply reduces $\tilde\Delta$ during training.
 Intuitively, without dropout, both nodes share identical noise realizations at each step, reinforcing their uninformative correlation; with dropout, nodes are from time to time trained individually, reducing correlations.
 Although dropout also slows the growth of the teacher–student cosine similarity (Figure~\ref{fig:drop_comparison}c) by reducing the number of updates per node, the large decrease in $\tilde\Delta$ leads to an overall lower generalization error (Figure~\ref{fig:drop_comparison}a).